fastify/fastify-basic-auth/README.md

 See [Fastify's LTS policy](https://github.com/fastify/fastify/blob/main/docs/Reference/LTS.md) for more details.

 ## Usage
-This plugin decorates the fastify instance with a `basicAuth` function, which you can use inside any hook before your route handler, or with [`@fastify/auth`](https://github.com/fastify/fastify-auth).
+This plugin decorates the fastify instance with a `basicAuth` function, which can be used inside any hook before a route handler, or with [`@fastify/auth`](https://github.com/fastify/fastify-auth).

 ```js
 const fastify = require('fastify')()